0xsequence/sstore2/README.md

 ## SSTORE2

-Calling `SSTORE2.write` with some `data` returns an `address` pointer, this pointer address can later be feed into `SSTORE2.read` to retrieve the same `data`.
+Calling `SSTORE2.write` with some `data` returns an `address` pointer; this pointer address can later be feed into `SSTORE2.read` to retrieve the same `data`.
 Every time `write` is called it generates a new pointer, pointers can't be deleted.

+> Notice: reading a never an invalid pointer may return an empty bytes array **or** contract bytecode.

 ```solidity
 pragma solidity ^0.8.0;